NamitKumar16/basic-js/README.md

 # basic-js

-These are a basic sample projects I created while learning javascript
+These are the basic sample projects I created while learning javascript